7shi/dante-la-el/Inferno/MT/compare-en.md

 that was covered with spotted fur;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">33</td><td>
-which was covered with spotted fur,
+that was covered with spotted fur;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">33</td><td>
-Which was covered with spotted fur;
+which was covered with spotted fur;
 </td></tr>
 <tr><td>DeepL</td><td align="right">33</td><td>
 Which of dappled hair was covered;